AyloSrd/signals-for-react/README.md

 # 📡 Signals for React (SFR)

-Signals for React (SFR) is yet another library aiming to provide signal primitives for React applications.
+Signals for React (SFR) is a library aiming to provide signal primitives for React applications.

 The scope of signals is to limit unnecessary re-rendering as much as possible while keeping updated values accessible throughout your React app.
 This is achieved without relying on React internals.